Principles and Practice of Radiation Therapy - Elsevier eBook on VitalSource, 4th Edition

-The only radiation therapy text written by radiation therapists, Principles and Practice of Radiation Therapy, 4th Edition helps you understand cancer management and improve clinical techniques for delivering doses of radiation.
+The only radiation therapy text written by radiation therapists, Principles and Practice of Radiation Therapy, 4th Edition helps your students understand cancer management and learn clinical techniques for delivering doses of radiation.
 A problem-based approach makes it easy to apply principles to treatment planning and delivery.
 New to this edition are updates on current equipment, procedures, and treatment planning.
-Written by radiation therapy experts Charles Washington and Dennis Leaver, this comprehensive text will be useful throughout your radiation therapy courses and beyond.
+Ideal for use through your entire radiation therapy curriculum, this comprehensive text will be useful to students throughout their courses and beyond.

 - Comprehensive coverage of radiation therapy includes a clear introduction and overview plus complete information on physics, simulation, and treatment planning.

 - Spotlights and shaded boxes identify the most important concepts.